cesarsotovalero/cesarsotovalero.github.io/_pages/collaborations.md

 [2] Wang, Ying, et al. ["Could I have a stack trace to examine the dependency conflict issue?"](https://ieeexplore.ieee.org/abstract/document/8812128/).
 ICSE, 2019.

 [3] Macho, Christian, Shane McIntosh, and Martin Pinzger. ["Automatically repairing dependency-related build breakage"](https://ieeexplore.ieee.org/abstract/document/8330201/) SANER, 2018.

 <div align="right"> <a href="#table-of-contents">&#8593; Back to top</a></div>

+## 5. Feature-guided program debloating

+### Motivation

+One fundamental challenge of debloating is trimming unused features from an application [3].
+There could be several reasons that motivate this: e.g., the maintenance of unused (or unpopular) features leads to unnecessary costs.
+The identification and removal of unneeded features can help product owners to prioritize maintenance efforts [4], although recent work focuses on the addition of feature sets to maps to facilitate the debloating process [1].

+### Approach

+The generation of a complete call graph of a program is undecidable.
+Therefore, it is not possible to compute the features of the program.
+However, we could approximate the usage by constructing a static call graph first, and then collecting dynamic traces representing specific executions.
+This approach will allow us to get diverse sets concerning the utilization of the program.
+Our approach is similar to [2], with the difference that we will identify the features using community graph-based algorithms over the static call graph, and we'll perform the dynamic analysis automatically through the test suite of the program.

+### Validation

+We evaluate our approach by conducting case studies on removing cross cWe evaluate our approach by conducting case studies on removing cross-cutting features from real-world Java programs.
+We'll compare the programs before and after the debloat w.r.t correctness, size, performance, and reduction of the attack surface.

+### References

+[1] Brown, Michael D. and Pande, Santosh ["CARVE: Practical Security-Focused Software Debloating Using Simple Feature Set Mappings"](https://dl-acm-org.focus.lib.kth.se/doi/10.1145/3338502.3359764).
+FEAST, 2019.

+[2] Xin, et al. ["Identifying features of Android apps from execution traces"](https://dl-acm-org.focus.lib.kth.se/doi/10.5555/3340730.3340740).
+MOBILESoft, 2019.

+[3] Jiang, et al. ["Feature-Based Software Customization: Preliminary Analysis, Formalization, and Methods"](https://dl-acm-org.focus.lib.kth.se/doi/10.1109/HASE.2016.27) HASE, 2016.

+[4] Eder, et al. ["Which Features Do My Users (Not) Use?"](https://dl-acm-org.focus.lib.kth.se/doi/10.1109/ICSME.2014.71) ICSME, 2014.

+<div align="right"> <a href="#table-of-contents">&#8593; Back to top</a></div>